Mortgages designed for homes under construction

 Choose from weekly, bi-weekly, monthly, bi-monthly, or accelerated weekly or bi-weekly payment plans - whatever works for you.

-Take advantage of CUMIS Group Mortgage Protection (GMP) - a monthly premium that helps safeguard your home in case of financial hardships as a result of conditions such as death, disability or critical illness.
+Take advantage of Group Mortgage Protection (GMP) - a monthly premium that helps safeguard your home in case of financial hardships as a result of conditions such as death, disability, critical illness or loss of employment.

-Creditor’s group insurance coverage is optional and is underwritten by Co-operators Life Insurance Company.
-Supporting services, such as enrollment intake, medical underwriting and claims administration are provided by the employees of CUMIS Services Incorporated.
-Coverage is governed by the terms and conditions of the creditor’s group insurance policy issued to the creditor and is subject to terms, conditions, exclusions and eligibility requirements.
-See the Product Guide and Certificate of Insurance for full coverage details.
+This creditor group insurance coverage is optional and is underwritten by The Canada Life Assurance Company (Canada Life).
+Supporting services, such as enrollment intake, medical underwriting and claims administration are provided by the employees of Canada Life.
+Coverage is governed by the terms and conditions of the creditor group insurance policy issued to the creditor and is subject to terms, conditions, exclusions and eligibility requirements.
+See the Certificate of Insurance for full coverage details

 Looking for something else?